Matthews breaks Clark's franchise rookie record in Leafs win over Florida

 Wendel Clark had a quick response when he was asked when he first thought his Toronto Maple Leafs record for most goals as a rookie would be eclipsed.

 “The second period of the first game,” Clark said Tuesday night, shortly after Auston Matthews scored his 35th goal of the season to set a new franchise record for most goals by a rookie in one NHL season.
-It was the first goal in what turned out to be a 3-2 win over the Florida Panthers and two rookies fittingly drew the assists: Zach Hyman and William Nylander.
+It was the first goal in what turned out to be a 3-2 win over the Florida Panthers that kept the Leafs one point ahead of the Boston Bruins, who beat the Nashville Predators 4-1, in the fight for third place in the Atlantic Division.

 Matthews, 19, served notice in that first game of the 2016-17 season that, true to his billing as the first overall pick of the 2016 NHL entry draft, he was no ordinary rookie.
 By the second period of his first NHL game, Matthews had four goals, starting a season-long race with Patrick Laine of the Winnipeg Jets for the rookie scoring lead.
 Matthews has the lead for now at 35, as Laine (34) did not score in the Jets’ 4-3 shootout win over the New Jersey Devils.